 Evidence worth acting on:

-• Field-informed triangulation: The source combined on-the-ground observation in Indonesian assembly facilities (e.g., North Bekasi), document and lab-note critique from materials service providers including EAG Laboratories (part of Eurofins), and anonymized interviews with senior engineers, quality leaders, and procurement leads.
+• Field-informed triangulation: The source combined on-the-ground observation in Indonesian assembly facilities (e.g., North Bekasi), document and lab-note review from materials service providers including EAG Laboratories (part of Eurofins), and anonymized interviews with senior engineers, quality leaders, and procurement leads.
 Analysis of failure returns, environmental stress cracking images, and supplier spec sheets underscored recurring compatibility misses.

 • Specific mechanisms and materials at risk: Polymer–disinfectant interactions drive environmental stress cracking, optical haze, and embrittlement in common resins like polycarbonate (PC), acrylonitrile butadiene styrene (ABS), and polymethyl methacrylate (PMMA).
 The source links line stoppages and warranty exposure to clouding, crazing, swelling, and tacky coatings after repeated wipes under real-world dwell times and concentrations.